gamezop/garuda/README.md

-The goal of the framework is to be have a standard frameowrk & matchmaking solution for all type of games.
+The goal of the framework is to be have a standard framework & matchmaking solution for all type of games.
 BEAM directly maps the use cases of a typical game server.
 So Let's build and run game servers, in a much more intuitive way.

 ### :warning:  This project is in alpha.